droplit/CrossbowGame/Readme.txt

  	"The other error log file was not generated."

  	Thanks.
 Errors help A LOT.
-5. Go to https://github.com/jpinz/CrossbowGame/issues/new (DON'T SKIP THE PREVIOUS STEPS)
+4. Go to https://github.com/droplit/CrossbowGame/issues/new (DON'T SKIP THE PREVIOUS STEPS)
-6. Think of an appropriate title.
+5. Think of an appropriate title.
 Try to be specific here
-7. Take the issue template from "github issue template.txt" and copy paste it into the "Write" field.
+6. Take the issue template from "github issue template.txt" and copy paste it into the "Write" field.
-8. Fill it in, try not to leave anything empty!
+7. Fill it in, try not to leave anything empty!
 	MORE information = MUCH HIGHER chance that the problem will be solved
-9. Click "Submit new issue"
+8. Click "Submit new issue"
+Thanks!